mr0786280/Stepping-Into_JavaScript/README.md

 		modified the test.js file and added the new code from the lesson added branch For-Loops
 		practiced For Loops and also checked the console to make sure I was doing this correctly
 		Note: lessons after While Loops might not be in order since some of these are numbered differently??
 I think

+Break & Continue | Assignment 008

+		modified the test.js file and added the new code from the lesson added branch Break-and-Continue
+		practiced this lesson and made sure through console that I was doing everything correctly
+		edit: went back before finish writing the line above because I was getting errors in my code
+		note: lessons aren't in order; I somehow skipped 8 and I don't know how

 Practical Example using Loops | Assignment 009